cloudflare/cloudflare-docs/content/pages/how-to/use-direct-upload-with-continuous-integration.md

 {{<Aside type="note">}}

-This workflow automatically triggers on the associated branch, unless you add a `branch` option to the `with` section.
+This workflow automatically triggers on the current git branch, unless you add a `branch` option to the `with` section.

 {{</Aside>}}